curateteaching/digitalpedagogy/keywords/queer.md

 What is important about the #TransformDH blog and collaborative project is the idea that the digital humanities must be a more open, inclusive, and diverse space, discipline, and set of inquiries. #TransformDH hopes to "do" race, ethnicity, gender, sexuality, and class.
 As a project that grew out of the experiences, scholarship, and activism of a handful of people across institutions, #TransformDH is exemplary in its demonstration of collaboration, interdisciplinarity, and grass-roots "making" and "doing" in digital humanities.

 JENTERY: Would you be willing to add a sentence that points to specific things you find compelling on the site?
 Or about the site?
+I'm just thinking of how it surveys or curates material across the web.
+Many readers may not recognize/know this.

 [Digital Storytelling Project](http://queeringthemuseum.org/current-projects/digital-storytelling-project/)
 * Digital Story Telling Project
 * A Project of Queering the Museum

 The Digital Storytelling Project is a Seattle-based project suppored by Queering the Museum, a group dedicated to increasing LGBTQ representation in museums.
 The storytelling project invites LGBTQ individuals from the Puget Sound region to reflect on their lives, to use their own narration and photos to create a short video.
 The project allows people to tell their own stories, to decide how they want to be represented, and to share these stories in a queer-themed exhibit at The Museuem of History and Industry in Seattle.

+JENTERY: See question above.
+Is there a prompt handy?
+If not, then no worries.
+If I missed it, then just let me know.
+Sorry!

 [Lim](http://mkopas.net/files/Lim/)
 * Merritt Kopas